Welcome to Richard L. Fricks

-I write stories set in and around Boaz, Alabama — fiction shaped by memory, faith, family, buried secrets, moral contradiction, and the long shadow of small-town certainty.
+I write fiction rooted in Boaz, Alabama — stories shaped by memory, faith, family pressure, buried secrets, moral contradiction, and the long shadow of small-town certainty.

 Fiction Rooted in Boaz, Alabama